-The varied process parameters are demolding time $t{dem}$ and cooling rate $h{cool}$ .
+The varied process parameters are demolding time t{dem} and cooling rate $h{\rm cool}$.
 Both are varied in logarithmic space to analyze the influence over a broader range.
 The term demolding time refers to the duration of the analysis step, during which the fixed boundary conditions due to the mold is gradually removed.
 It should be clear that this process step is much more complex in a real demolding process.
 However, as long as no detailed demolding simulation is available, an assumption must be made when using viscoelastic models.
 Hence, this quantity is investigated in this sensitivity analysis in order to evaluate its influence on prediction of PID.

-Figure 7.22: Influence of demolding time on the evolution of the spring-in angle during demolding of L-shaped specimens cured at 163 $^{\circ}\mathrm{C}$ this should lead to smaller spring-in angles right after demolding when using short demolding times.
+The suddenness of demolding influences the occurring strain rates that act while the specimen deforms from its constrained in-mold geometry to its final deformed state.
+According to the representative model introduced in Section 6.3.2, this should lead to smaller spring-in angles right after demolding when using short demolding times.
 The opposite is expected for more gradual demolding since it allows for significantly more relaxation to take place and therefore enables frozen-in chemical shrinkage to increasingly participate in the development of PID.
 Figure 7.22 shows the evolution of the spring-in angle during demolding of a specimen cured at a temperature of 163 °C. Due to the broad variation in demolding time, the X-axis is shown normalized.
 The suddenness of demolding has a significant influence on the spring-in angle at the end of the demolding step.
 As expected, giving the material more room for relaxation leads to an increase in PID.
-Moreover, the curves seem to converge for $t{dem} > 1 \times 10^3$ s indicating a fully relaxed state.
+Moreover, the curves seem to converge for $t{\rm dem} > 1 \times 10^3 \, {\rm s}$ indicating a fully relaxed state.